goncharovei/base-structure/README.md

 The Twig template engine is used for views.
 Its functions can be extended via the addTwigExtension method of the Http core.<br>
 More details about working with Twig [here](https://twig.symfony.com/documentation).

-To work with Request and Response, the [GuzzleHttp\Psr7](https://github.com/guzzle/psr7) library is used.
+To work with Request and Response, the [GuzzleHttp\Psr7](https://github.com/guzzle/psr7) library is used.<br>
+For emitting response used [httpsoft/http-emitter](https://github.com/httpsoft/http-emitter).

 Simple custom exception handling [set_exception_handler](https://www.php.net/manual/en/function.set-exception-handler.php) is implemented.<br>
 The view for outputting errors is set via the registerExceptionOutput method of the Http core.